This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Can someone start work before they receive a NINO?

-Yes.
-This is a question that MPs have often asked in the context of delays to the NINO application process through the Covid-19 pandemic.
-The Low Incomes Tax Reform Group, a charity that publishes a lot of guidance for taxpayers on lower incomes, advises “you can still start work in the UK without a NINO provided you can prove your right to work in the UK.
-If you are able to apply for a NINO, you should tell your employer that you have applied for one and then give it to them when you have received it.”
+“You can start employed work in the UK without a NINO provided you can prove your right to work in the UK.
+You should tell your employer that you have applied for a NINO and then give it to them when you have received it.
+There is no time limit.”

-It is important to emphasise that a NINO is not proof of identity, and should not be relied on by employers as proof that someone has the right to work in the UK.
+A NINO is not proof of identity and shouldn’t be relied on by employers as proof that someone has the right to work in the UK.

 If someone has lost their NINO, how can they find it?